-Occasionally I get friends or family to visit me on the Big Island and this time I had my sister and kids visiting me and I decided to make a whole adventure experience of seeing the entire island and doing some adventure tours or activities all around the island.
-There are so many fun things to do with children that are activity driven, some simple like a DIY hike to Volcanoes national park and other provided by touring outfits that specialize in a particular activity.
+The Big Island is a great place to explore with family and occasionally, I get friends or family to visit Hawaii to spend quality time and explore the island.
+Recently, I had my sister and her children visiting during their winter break, and I decided to map out a variety of adventure experiences and tours around the entire island.
+This was a fun vacation for them to see the entire island and participate in a variety of adventure tours and activities that are safe to do for children.
+There are many fun things to do with children that are activity driven, some are simple to do like a DIY hike to Volcanoes national park and exploring lava tubes, while other outfits specialize in well orchestrated adventure tours.

 Kona boat and snorkel cruise with Body Glove tours

-The sea life tour started immediately with a lone green turtle swimming right at the harbor and before the ship was ready to head out.
-And just outside of the bay, a pod of spinner dolphins that were actively following the catamaran and playing in its waves.
+The kids spotted a few green turtles swimming just off the ship’s aft and some tropical fish congregating around the boarding plank area.
+In no time the ship was ready to depart from the harbor and we quickly left, heading towards South Kona.
+Just outside of the bay, we spotted a pod of spinner dolphins that were actively following the catamaran and playing in the ship’s waves.
 It was a wonderful first experience to see all these active sea creatures in their natural habitat.
-We cruise along the scenic coastline while enjoying our breakfast and drinking some fresh made smoothies from our bar tender.
+We cruised along the scenic coastline while enjoying our breakfast and drinking some fresh made smoothies from the bar tender.

 After the cruise, lunch is served with burgers, salads and other lunch fare while we head back to Kona pier and it is a pleasant trip back while we enjoy the hot sun and beautiful cruise back into town.
 If you are interested in checking out more about the Body Glove tours, check out their website here.